-Normal Vesicular Resonance.-The resonance obtained by percussing the healthy chest, varying in intensity in different persons, the pitch low, the quality peculiar and distinguished as vesicular.
-The resonance greater, the vesicular quality more marked, and the pitch lower at the left than at the right summit of the chest in front.
+Normal Vesicular Resonance.-The resonance obtained by percussing the healthy chest.
+Its intensity varies much in different persons; the pitch is low; the quality is peculiar and distinguished as vesicular.
+The resonance is

-^{} For a fuller exposition of the distinctive characters and significance of the signs obtained by percussion and auscultation, vide the work of the writer entitled "A Practical Treatise on the Physical Exploration of the Chest and the Diagnosis of Diseases affecting the Respiratory Organs."-2d Edition.
-Vide, also, article in Am.
-Jour. of Med.
-Sciences, No. for April, 1862.
+\ For a fuller exposition of the distinctive characters and significance of the signs obtained by percussion and auscultation, vide the work of the writer, entitled "A Practical Treatise on the Physical Exploration of the Chest and the Diagnosis of Diseases affecting the Respiratory Organs."-2d Edition. greater, the vesicular quality is more marked, and the pitch is lower at the left, than at the right, summit of the chest in front.

-ABNORMAL MODIFICATIONS OF THE NORMAL VESICULAR RESONANCE.
+ABNORMAL MODIFICATIONS OF THE NORMAL VESIC-ULAR RESONANCE.

 Diminished Resonance, or Dulness.-The resonance less and the pitch higher than the normal vesicular resonance.
 Denotes that the proportion of solids, or of liquid, over air within the chest, is greater than in health.
-Incident to partial solidification of lung in pneumonia, tuberculosis, &c., to pulmonary congestion, to moderate or small pleuritic effusion, to moderate cedema of lung, and to collapsed lobules.
+Incident to partial solidification of lung in pneumonia, tuberculosis, etc., to pulmonary congestion, to moderate or small pleuritic effusion, to moderate cedema of lung, and to collapsed lobules.

-Absence of Resonance, or Flatness.-Resonance wanting, i.e. complete abolition of sonorousness.
+Absence of Resonance, or Flatness.-Resonance wanting, i.e., complete abolition of sonorousness.
 Denotes absence of air within the part of the chest percussed.
-Incident to complete solidification of lung, to liquid effusion, to great ædema of lung, and to tumor within the chest.

-Tympanitic Resonance.-A resonance devoid of the vesicular quality which distinguishes the normal vesicular resonance.
-The intensity of the resonance either greater or less than in health.
+Incident to complete solidification of lung, to liquid effusion, to great œdema of lung, and to tumor within the chest.
+Tympanitic Resonance.-A resonance wholly devoid of the vesicular quality which distinguishes the normal vesicular resonance.
+The intensity of the resonance may be either greater or less than in health.
 It is invariably higher in pitch than the normal vesicular resonance.
 It proceeds from air in the pleural sac, or in pulmonary cavities, or in the large bronchial tubes sometimes on percussion over the upper lobes; and it may be conducted from the stomach or colon by solidified lung.
 Incident to pneumo-thorax, to some cases of solidified lung, and to tuberculous excavations.